4th

 Rev. Leon Ngandu, SVD

-Pastor at Holy Family Catholic Church
+Pastor At Holy Family Catholic Church

 in Jackson, MS